 I agree with the gist of what you're saying.
 However, they don't need outside, independent research for their purposes.
 They've given out loans before, and many people pay their loans online.
 It's quite easy for them to use their own internal data to see that people who use browser x to pay their loans default at y rate.

+I doubt there has been much in the way of independent research for car accident statistics for my zip code, but insurance companies use zip codes for determining rates all the time.
+I'm sure Capital One's actuaries are up to the same kind of stuff with regards to loans.
 As to the actual interest rate, while the rate shown on a website isn't at all binding, there are still valid reasons for changing based on the browser.
 For example, let's say that their own data has shown that people who pay using Firefox are most likely to default, they can show a higher rate hoping that you'll go somewhere else instead of with them, so they'll be less likely to get a new defaulting loanee.

 Defense of the Ancients (commonly known as DotA)

 (emphasis in the original).
 You're in the games section of slashdot.
 You should have been able to figure out that the first link (the one with the word "play" in it) was for a game.
 Also, the summary does mention what it is:

 With all of that, how do you even know that DotA is an acronym?
 All you need is right before you, in the summary no less.
 It's a mod for another game called DotA and Valve is releasing version 2 of the funny-named game.

 Buying 100,000 shares of already issued stock is an investment, but does nothing to create jobs.